getty-zig/getty.so/pages/values.md

 {% endhighlight %}
 {% endlabel %}

+## Deserialization

-Similarly, it is up to a Getty deserializer to determine how values within a data format should be parsed and converted into Zig.
+Similarly, it is up to a Getty deserializer to determine how values within a data format should be parsed and deserialized into Getty's data model.
 For instance, the [Getty JSON](https://github.com/getty-zig/json/) library has no issues converting the JSON object `{"foo":1}` into a tagged union.
 However, other deserializers may expect something different from their input data when deserializing into a union value.